devalees/frontend/@docs/architecture/08-features/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Completed Test Configuration implementation with solid test coverage (96.95% statements, 91.17% branches, 100% functions, 96.95% lines).
-The implementation provides robust configuration functionality for test setup, validation, and coverage reporting.
-All tests follow the test-driven development approach ensuring reliability and maintainability.
-Next steps will focus on Test Implementation.
+Last Updated: Completed Test Implementation with passing unit tests, integration tests, and end-to-end tests, including the refactoring phase.
+The implementation now follows a centralized approach where all test utilities are defined in a single file (testImplementationUtils.ts) that can be imported and used across all test files.
+This promotes consistency, reduces duplication, and makes maintenance easier.
+The tests follow the Test-Driven Development (TDD) approach going through all three phases: Red (failing tests), Green (passing implementation), and Refactor (optimization while maintaining test coverage).
+All tests use the centralized testing utilities, properly mock the necessary functions, and maintain the minimum 90% coverage requirement.
+The implementation is now complete and ready for further feature development.